nanoscopic/tripe/README.md

 ## Popular News

 Examples:
-- "X got fired!
-X got re-hired!"
+- X got fired!
+X got re-hired!
-- "X died"
+- X died
-- "Apple hosted a press conference today, and released [unimpressive junk], and you should check it out!"
+- Apple hosted a press conference today, and released [unimpressive junk], and you should check it out!
+- Rich person X is flying every day! 😠

 This stuff is certainly news, but having all of your connections each post the same bit of popular news makes it pointless.
 If you are going to post something that is the same old shit, at least talk about it from your own viewpoint and contribute something to the conversation.